Was the world made safe for democracy by the U.S. actions during the Cold War?

 "The U.S. Exit From Vietnam War: U.S. and South Vietnamese Veterans Share Their Perspectives" from Iowa Public Television, September 10, 2017

-This resource from Iowa Public Television has a number of videos and other primary resources about Iowans' experiences in Vietnam.
+This resource from Iowa PBS has a number of videos and other primary resources about Iowans' experiences in Vietnam.

 - Battlefield Vietnam: A Brief History